Qigong Classes

 This is an all levels class.
 Beginners are welcome.

-Medical Qigong is held on Tuesdays from 9-10am and taught by Lara.
+Qigong for Health is held on Tuesdays from 9-10am and taught by Dale

 Mondays